 I shared my intuition with one such leader: “I get the sense you are carrying a lot of weight on your shoulders,” and then checked in to see if that fit for her.
 It did, and we explored ways she could alleviate that weight, which included speeding up her decision making by relying more on her own intuition, as well as increasing delegation.
 She reported not only greater effectiveness and ease at work; she said our coaching led to her cancelling her back surgery, an unexpected benefit!
 As she let go of the weight she was carrying as a leader, she no longer experienced the back pain that had led to scheduling the back surgery.

 I train and mentor coaches (since 2003) to communicate their intuition to help their clients quickly get to the “heart of the matter,” the core.
 How?
-By noticing cues-physiological, emotional, spiritual and patterns based on experience.
+By noticing cues-physiological, emotional, cultural, spiritual and patterns based on experience.
 “Detecting patterns from random noise,” as Penny Mavor’s study states or as Gladwell does in Blink, through “thin-slicing”-unconsciously filtering through an overwhelming number of variables for the very few relevant factors based on very narrow slices of experience.

 In other words, intuition guides us in which information to pay attention to.
 It answers questions like “What is going on?
 Which way to go?”
 It can help “cut to the chase,” and prevent “missing the boat.”